Abbotsford's Climate

 Spring

-Spring starts out cool and generally showery before gradually turning warmer and drier.
-Below freezing temperatures may occur overnight into May, and snow may fall until the end of April, but it normally melts quickly.
+Spring is initially cool and generally showery before gradually warming and drying in June.
+Below freezing temperatures may occur overnight into May, and snow has been known to fall until the end of April, but it rarely accumulates to more than a few centimeters and generally melts the same day.
 Normal daytime highs range from near 10°C in March to the low 20's in June.
-During periods of warmth, temperatures can reach into the mid 20's C during March and April, and can exceed 30°C from May onwards.
+During exceptionally warm periods, the temperature can reach into the mid 20's during March and April, and can exceed 30°C from May onwards.

 Summer

-Summer on the west coast is known for its relative dryness.
-It is not uncommon to receive little or no rainfall for weeks at a time.
+Summer in southwestern BC is known for its relative dryness.
+During July and August, it is not uncommon for the area to receive little or no rainfall for two consecutive weeks or longer.
 August averages only 20% of November's rainfall, and only about 16% of annual precipation falls between June 1st and October 1st.
-Un-watered grass often turns brown in July, and may not need to be cut until September, when significant rains become more likely.
+Un-watered grass often turns brown in July and may not need to be cut until September, when significant rains become more likely.

-Summers in Abbotsford are relatively warm compared to Vancouver, and can become quite hot on occasion.
-The average daily high in August is 23.8°C, but highs over 30°C are not uncommon.
-The highest temperature ever recorded was 38.0° C on July 29th, 2009.
+Due to its inland location, Abbotsford's summers are relatively warm compared to areas near the Strait of Georgia.
+The average daily high in August is 23.8°C, but highs over 30°C are not uncommon in most years.
+The temperature can be expected to reach or exceed 30°C on an average of 7.3 days per year, mainly in July and August.
+The highest temperature ever recorded was 38.0°C on July 29th, 2009.

-Nights are usually fairly comfortable, even when the days are hot.
-It is rare for the temperature to stay above 20°C at night, often falling as low as 10°C. During warm spells, the temperature may range by as much as 20°C in 12 hours (for example; a morning low of 11° C and an afternoon high of 31°C).
+Relative humidity levels tend to be moderate, averaging near 40% during the warmest time of the day.
+As a consequence, nights are usually fairly comfortable, even during periods of hot weather.
+It is rare for the temperature to stay above 20°C at night, often falling as low as 10°C. Large duirnal ranges in temperature are common under clear conditions, and during warm spells, the temperature may range by 20°C or more in a 12 period (eg. a morning low of 10°C and an afternoon high of 30°C).

 Autumn